davift/qBitTOR/README.md

 # qBitTOR = qBitTorrent Web-UI + Tor Network

 This project provides a lightweight, ephemeral environment for securely downloading files via qBitTorrent over the Tor network.
-The downloaded files are stored in `/tmp` and the container is designed to self-destruct after use, leaving only the configuration.
+The downloaded files are stored outside the container and it is designed to self-destruct after use, leaving only its configuration.

 ## Requirements